 And to arrange an online or in-person writing workshop, whether you are an individual, a member of a writing group, or with a literary organization or educational institution, contact me here:

-Writing for Social Change: Re-Dream a Just World Workshops
+Writing for Social Change: Re-Dream a Just World Workshops (Series One)

 “A dream can be the highest point of a life.” —Nigerian writer Ben Okri, The Famished Road